espressomd/espresso/doc/sphinx/electrostatics.rst

 charge on a set of spatially fixed *ICC particles* until they correctly represent the influence of the dielectric discontinuity.
 All *ICC particles* need a certain area, normal vector and dielectric constant to specify the surface.
-ICC relies on a coulomb solver that is already initialized.
+ICC relies on a Coulomb solver that is already initialized.
 So far, it is implemented and well tested with the Coulomb solver P3M.
 ICC is an |es|
 actor and can be activated via::